CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 A proper implementation requires the following:

 - waiting long enough to ensure CAN framing has provided fresh data.
 See setStatusFramePeriod() to modify update rates.
 - waiting long enough to ensure mechanism has physically settled.
-Otherwise closed-loop overshoot (due to interia) will not be corrected.
+Otherwise closed-loop overshoot (due to inertia) will not be corrected.

 .. warning:: If using Motion Magic control mode, robot code should additionally poll getActiveTrajectoryPosition() routine/VI to determine when final target position has been reached.
-   This is because the closed-loop error corresponds how well the position profile is tracking, not when profiled manuever is complete.
+   This is because the closed-loop error corresponds how well the position profile is tracking, not when profiled maneuver is complete.

 The general requirements are to periodically monitor the closed-loop error provided the following: